k-cybulski/sigman-project/CONTRIBUTING.md

 # Contributing to sigman

-First of all, cheers for the interestest in making sigman smooth :fireworks::tada::sparkler:
+First of all, cheers for the interest in making sigman smooth :fireworks::tada::sparkler:

 Sigman is, above all, built with cooperation in mind.
 In this spirit there are a few guidelines to follow when contributing to avoid spaghettification of our code, written below.